France Manufacturing Confidence Improves Slightly

 Overall, the slight improvement in business confidence indicates the picture of a resilient and fairly solid French economy.

-On the other hand, confidence among consumers fell in January amid rising inflationary pressures amid higher energy and food prices.
+On the other hand, confidence among consumers fell in January amid rising inflationary pressures due to higher energy and food prices.
 In addition, household consumption is expected to remain weak in the coming months.

 "Ultimately, the latest economic indicators for France suggest that activity is likely to be stronger than expected in the first quarter of 2023 and that a contraction in GDP should be avoided," Charlotte de Montpellier, a senior economist at ING Economics, said.